syncfusion-content/javascript-docs/js/ComboBox/howto.md

 # How To

-## Configure The Cascading ComboBox
+## Configure the Cascading ComboBox

 The cascading ComboBox is a series of ComboBox, where the value of one ComboBox depends upon  another's value.
 This can be configured by using the [change](https://help.syncfusion.com/api/js/ejcombobox#events:change) event of the parent ComboBox.